59a Hemdean RoadCavershamReading, RG4 7SSTel: 0118 947 1455

 Sally Murphy and Anne Smith specialise in asthma management and hold regular clinics.
 They aim to see all patients diagnosed with asthma to monitor drug compliance/effectiveness as well as inhaler technique and this will help you understand more about asthma so that you can manage the disease together.

 Anne Smith and Joan St Clair specialise in the management of diabetes.

 From early October every year, the treatment room nurses hold special clinics for patients wishing to be immunised - especially those who are elderly or at particular risk, ie suffering from chronic illness or chest problems.

 Dr G Paige and Dr Brewster perform minor operations.
 Patients need to be referred by their GP.

-Family planning/well woman services are available at the practice by appointment with your doctor, or Sally Reeve and Sarah Burton, our family planning nurses.
-Clinics are available Monday am, Tuesday am/pm, Wednesday pm and Thursday am/pm.
+Family planning/well woman services are available at the practice by appointment with your doctor, or Sally Reeve and Maria Brooks, our family planning nurses.
+Clinics are available Tuesday am/pm, Wednesday am and Thursday am/pm.

 The practice offers a comprehensive and highly confidential contraceptive service and particularly aims to assist younger patients both male and female.